nuodb/nuodb-helm-charts/stable/README.md

 ```bash
 helm init --service-account tiller-system --tiller-namespace kube-system
 ```

-We’ll check that the Helm client and Tiller server are able to communicate correctly by running helm version.
+Check that the Helm client and Tiller server are able to communicate correctly by running helm version.
 The results should be as follows:

 ```bash
 $ helm version